 Winterizing your Rain Barrel

 It is VERY important to winterize your barrel.
 Empty or drain your rain barrel, remove spigot, run-off hose, and drain plug before storing for the winter.
-When possible store your barrel in a protected/indoor area but if the rain barrel must remain outside turn it upside down and secure it to prevent animal inhabitation or water accumulation which can freeze, expand, and potentially crack the barrel wall.
+When possible store your barrel in a protected/indoor area but if the rain barrel must remain outside either turn it upside down and secure it or weight it down by storing garden equipment inside the barrel and put a heavy plastic bag over the top to prevent water accumulation which can freeze, expand, and potentially crack the barrel wall or animal inhabitation.